Rats | Breeding

 The period during which the female is receptive to the male is about 12 hours in duration, and usually occurs at night.
 Females can come back into heat within 48 hours after giving birth to a litter.
 This is called a postpartum estrus.
 This period of receptivity is not used with breeding rats because the breeding male is removed from the enclosure just before the female delivers her litter because of the high probability of injury to the new pups by the male.

 After mating, a white, waxy substance is visible within the female's vulva for 12-24 hours.
 It is not uncommon to find these plugs within the enclosure after they have been discharged.

 Pregnancy lasts an average of three weeks.
 Litter sizes average 6-12 pups, thought it is not unusual for a female's first litter to be smaller in number.
 Litter sizes decrease as breeding females age.
 Do not disturb rats for the first two to three days after giving birth.
 Pups are weaned at about three weeks of age.

-Irving Street Veterinary Hospital (San Francisco, CA) materials were used as an information source for this article.
+Irving Pet Hospital (San Francisco, CA) materials were used as an information source for this article.

 On October 15 & 16, 2016, the Pet Food Express Bay Area Pet Fair will feature more than 70 California pet rescues and shelters, with over 1,000 adoptable dogs, cats & small animals.
 More about the pet fair